balderdashy/sails-docs/concepts/Policies/Policies.md

 ##### Using policies with blueprint actions

-Sails' built-in [blueprint API](http://sailsjs.org/documentation/concepts/blueprints) is implemented using regular Sails controller actions.
+Sails' built-in [blueprint API](http://sailsjs.org/documentation/concepts/blueprints) is implemented using regular Sails actions.
 The only difference is that blueprint actions are implicit.

-To apply your policies to blueprint actions, set up your policy mappings just like we did in the example above, but pointed at name of the relevant implicit [blueprint action](http://sailsjs.org/documentation/concepts/blueprints/blueprint-actions) in your controller.
+To apply your policies to blueprint actions, set up your policy mappings just like we did in the example above, but pointed at the name of the relevant implicit [blueprint action](http://sailsjs.org/documentation/concepts/blueprints/blueprint-actions) in your controller (or as a standalone action).
 For example:
 ```js
 {
   UserController: {